maximbilan/3D-Touch-Quick-Actions-Demo/README.md

 First of all, we need to add <b>UIApplicationShortcutItems</b> to <b>Info.plist</b>.
 Each child item should be a dictionary and must have at least these required keys:

-UIApplicationShortcutItemType: a string which is sent to your application as a part of UIApplicationShortcutItem.
+<b>UIApplicationShortcutItemType</b>: a string which is sent to your application as a part of <i><a href="https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIApplicationShortcutItem_class/">UIApplicationShortcutItem</a></i>.
 It can be used in code to handle actions for different shortcut types.

-UIApplicationShortcutItemTitle: a title of your action.
+<b>UIApplicationShortcutItemTitle</b>: a title of your action.
 Can be localized.

 And there are optional keys:

-UIApplicationShortcutItemSubtitle: a subtitle of your action.
+<b>UIApplicationShortcutItemSubtitle</b>: a subtitle of your action.
 Also can be localized.

-UIApplicationShortcutItemIconType: an optional string which defines built-in icon type:
+<b>UIApplicationShortcutItemIconType</b>: an optional string which defines built-in icon type:

-UIApplicationShortcutItemIconFile: an optional string specifying an image from Assets Catalog or from the Bundle.
+<b>UIApplicationShortcutItemIconFile</b>: an optional string specifying an image from <i>Assets Catalog</i> or from the <i>Bundle</i>.
-UIApplicationShortcutItemUserInfo: an optional dictionary of additional user information.
+<b>UIApplicationShortcutItemUserInfo</b>: an optional dictionary of additional user information.
 Let’s try.
-Please add the next data to Info.plist:
+Please add the next data to <i>Info.plist</i>:

-Also create InfoPlist.strings:
+Also create <i>InfoPlist.strings</i>:

 And what we got: